 After I took up my current position, and people from all over shared with me their various opinions, I realised that there is a serious sh*tton of misconceptions going around.

-A lot of feedback given about the bus system would downright nonsensical to anyone with an understanding of ISBs.
-Yet I fully agree that it sounds perfectly logical once one is unaware.
+A lot of feedback given about the bus system would look downright nonsensical to anyone with an understanding of ISBs.
+Yet I fully agree that it sounds perfectly logical, if one is unaware.

 Part of it is because in the past, the school administration neglected to give justifications for their actions; part of it is simply due to a lack of understanding of the constraints of running a bus system, which only a few people can even find out (after all, if you wanted to understand them, where would you even look for them?).
 So my aim is to elucidate the details of the system and present them in an accessible way.